What is Moldmaking Technology and why is it essential for manufacturing?

-Moldmaking technology probably isn’t the first thing that springs to mind when you think about manufacturing, but it’s been a crucial cog in the history of making things.
-Consider all the molded products we take for granted, including computer keyboards, fishing tackle, jewelry, appliances and chocolates, as well as countless parts for automobiles and other machines.
-Without moldmaking technology, these products either couldn’t be made at all, or couldn’t be made in a time- and cost-efficient manner.
+Moldmaking technology probably isn’t the first thing that springs to mind when you think about manufacturing, but it’s been a crucial cog in the history of making objects.
+Countless parts of automobiles and other machines are made possible due to moldmaking tech.

-Just like pretty much everything else that’s manufactured, molds used to be much more difficult to make, and take much more time.
-At the peak of the Industrial Revolution, toolmakers had to do almost everything by hand.
-Unsurprisingly, tool forming, heat treating, sharpening, metal machining and by-hand design drilling required a significant time commitment.
+Just like everything that’s manufactured, molds used to be much more difficult to make, and take much more time.
+At the peak of the industrial revolution, toolmakers had to do everything by hand.
+Unsurprisingly, tool forming, heat treating, sharpening, metal machining, and by-hand design drilling required a significant time commitment.

-In addition, due to the unique nature of anything handmade, conformity was an issue, and no two molds were exactly alike.
-But that all changed as moldmaking technology took advantage of computer numerical control (CNC) milling machines, which offer so many kinds of tools for cutting that the simple term “mold making” no longer covers the full gamut of current capabilities.
+Due to the unique nature of anything handmade, conformity was an issue, and no two molds were exactly alike.
+That all changed as moldmaking technology took advantage of computer numerical control (CNC) milling machines.
+These offer so many kinds of tools for cutting that the simple term “mold making” no longer covers the full gamut of current capabilities.
 Today’s moldmaking technology allows items to be fabricated with much more accuracy and range than ever before.
 More precise than manual machining, the process is infinitely repeatable.
-And because of the precision that’s possible with CNC machining, the process can produce complex shapes that would be almost impossible to achieve with manual machining.
+Due the precision that’s possible with CNC machining, the process can produce complex shapes that would be impossible with manual machining.
 Plus, you can often program computers to work overnight, resulting in around-the-clock production.

 Speaking of computers, today’s mold makers need to be proficient with them.
-In order to mold the parts they require, they must first be able to read blueprints, then program computers based on the blueprints.
+In order to mold the parts they require, they must be able to read blueprints and program computers.
 Accuracy is crucial, and the tools need to be cut and ground with high precision.
-In addition, mold makers have to be able to know the speed, direction and feed of materials into machines to cut the molds to exact specifications.
+In addition, mold makers have to be able to know the speed, direction, and feed of materials into machines to cut the molds to exact specifications.

 According to MoldMaking Technology magazine, design and engineering are essential to building better and more cost-effective molds with shorter lead times.
-A variety of software is available to help you overcome the daily challenges faced with data, quoting, designing and programming — including computer-aided design (CAD), computer-aided manufacturing (CAM) and data management software.
+A variety of software is available to help you overcome the daily challenges faced with data, quoting, designing, and programming.
+Some of these include computer-aided design (CAD), computer-aided manufacturing (CAM), and data management software.
 CAM is used to generate machining programs corresponding to part designs; CAD is used for detailed engineering of 3D models and/or 2D drawings.

-To see the latest advancements in moldmaking technology in person, visit the Southeast’s premier manufacturing event, SOUTHTEC, October 22-24 in Greenville, South Carolina.
+To see the latest advancements in moldmaking technology in person, visit the premier manufacturing event, SOUTHTEC in Greenville, South Carolina.